-Splunk Enterprise supports the use of Windows Management Instrumentation (WMI) providers for agentless access to Windows performance and event log data on remote machines.
-You can pull event logs from all the Windows machines in your environment without installing anything on those machines.
+The Splunk platform supports the use of Windows Management Instrumentation (WMI) providers for access to Windows performance and event log data on remote Windows machines without the need to install software on those machines.

-WMI-based data inputs can connect to multiple WMI providers.
-The input runs as a separate process called
+WMI data inputs can connect to multiple WMI providers.
+The input runs on the forwarder as a separate process called

 splunk-wmi.exe.
 It is a scripted input.